metno/edrisobaric/docs/Output.md

     {
       "id": "isobaric",
       "title": "IsobaricGRIB - GRIB files",
       "description": "These files are used by Avinor ATM systems but possibly also of interest to others.
 They contain temperature and wind forecasts for a set of isobaric layers (i.e. altitudes having the same pressure).
 The files are (normally) produced every 6 hours.
 You can check the time when generated using the Last-Modified header or the `updated` key in `available`.
-These files are in GRIB2 format (filetype BIN) for the following regions:\n\n            southern_norway\n                Area 64.25N -1.45W 55.35S 14.51E, resolution .1 degrees? (km?)
-FIXME\n\n            It includes every odd-numbered isobaric layer from 1 to 137 (in hundreds of feet?)", "keywords": [
+These files are in GRIB2 format (filetype BIN) for the following regions: southern_norway    Area 64.25N -1.45W 55.35S 14.51E, resolution .1 degrees? (km?)
+FIXME    It includes every odd-numbered isobaric layer from 1 to 137 (in hundreds of feet?)", "keywords": [
         "position",
         "data",